-Freshman and transfer applicants who have fewer than 60 semester or 90 quarter units of transferable college credit must submit scores, unless exempt (see "Eligibility Index" on page \\\), from either the ACT or the SAT of the College Board.
-Persons who apply to an impacted program may be required to submit test scores and should take the test no later than October or November.
-Test scores also are used r ---- 11 for advising and placement purposes.
+Freshman and transfer applicants who have fewer than 60 semester or 90 quarter units of transferable college credit are strongly encouraged to submit scores, unless exempt (see "Eligibility Index" on page 21), from either the ACT or the SAT of the College Board.
+Persons who apply to an impacted program may be required to submit test scores and should take the test no later than November or December.
+Test scores also are used for advising and placement purposes.
 Registration forms and dates for the SAT or ACT are available from school or college counselors or from a CSU campus testing office (Fill in campus testing office info here).
 Or students may write to or call: